Euthanasia in Canada: Background

+Canada's law is consistent with many other nations that allow euthanasia in requiring at least two physicians to confirm the details of a diagnosis.
+Canada's law no longer requires the presence of a terminal illness, unlike many other countries where euthanasia is only legal in those circumstances.
 Canada's law is more restrictive than those of Belgium and the Netherlands in that it does not permit minors access to euthanasia.
-Canada will not allow euthanasia on the grounds of mental illness, a practice allowed in the Netherlands, Belgium, and Switzerland, until after 17 March 2023.
+Canada does not yet allow it on the grounds of mental illness, a practice allowed in the Netherlands, Belgium, and Switzerland, until at least 17 March 2027.

+Canada's law is less restrictive in that it does not require a patient to have exhausted all other treatment options, unlike Belgium and the Netherlands.
 While Belgium allows advanced directives in all circumstances, such advance directives in Canada may only be used if the patient's death is reasonably foreseeable.

-However, Canada's law no longer requires the presence of a terminal illness, like the Netherlands and Belgium's allowance of euthanasia for people suffering from a long-term disability.

-In contrast to laws in many jurisdictions that only apply if there is a prognosis of death within 6 months, Canada's law left the definition of a reasonably foreseeable death to the judgment of individual medical practitioners.
+Canada is the only country that allows nurses to administer the drugs used for euthanasia.